 - Landscape architect, Design Concepts, was awarded the design contract in February 2020 to work with the community on creating an overall improvement plan

-- An on-site meeting was held with the Parks Maintenance Division and recreation staff to review current programming, maintenance issues, programming suggestions / enhancements (including inclusive playground / potential relocation, new basketball / tennis court, potential pickleball court(s), upgraded LED lighting, new synthetic turf, revised plaza area, upgraded amenities and revised irrigation)
+- An on-site meeting was held with staff to review current programming, maintenance issues, programming suggestions / enhancements (including inclusive playground / potential relocation, new basketball / tennis court, potential pickleball court(s), upgraded LED lighting, new synthetic turf, revised plaza area, upgraded amenities and revised irrigation)

 - Virtual meetings were held to create concept bubble diagrams for discussion purposes.

 - July 2020 residents were invited to take an accessibility survey regarding possible inclusive playground improvements.
-The conclusions drawn from the results of this survey were incorporated into the final design.
-View the Inclusive Playground survey results
+View the Inclusive Playground survey results (PDF)

 - October 2020 - A draft park renovation plan was posted online and surveys opened to collect public input on the design.
-View the results of Park Improvement Survey.
+View the results of Park Improvement Survey (PDF)

 Mitchell Gulch Park